So many business processes have been streamlined through automation.

-We’re all aware of the benefits of automation.
-Our network monitoring, backups, integrity and heath checks, spam filtering, intrusion detection, software builds and unit tests are all largely automated.
-One area that often seems to be left out in the cold is the automation of documents and documentation.
+We’re all aware of the benefits of automation, we do so much of it!
+Our network monitoring, backups, integrity and heath checks, spam filtering, intrusion detection, software builds and unit tests are all largely already automated.
+But one area that often seems to be left out in the cold is the automation of documents and documentation.

-A sales enquiry comes in from your website.
+Sales – A sales inquiry come in from your website.
 The lead wants more information.
-By filling in a simple, relevant online interview the prospect can potentially receive a customized business case or quote for your offering.
-It would be correctly branded, be up to date with the latest product information, pricing and discounts.
-An ROI analysis could be included based on the gathered information giving them even more compelling reasons to buy.
+By filling in a simple, relevant online interview the prospect can receive a customized business case or quote for your offering.
+It would be correctly branded, relevant to the prospect, and up-to-date with the latest product information, pricing and discounts.
+An ROI analysis could be included based on the gathered information, giving the prospect even more compelling reasons to buy.
 Sample usage and support terms could also be delivered.
 Tell me that’s not going to excite your sales staff.

-Do your product and service contracts still need to be approved by legal?
-Sure for unique, custom or ad hoc transactions legal needs to be deeply involved.
+Legal – Do your product and service contracts still need to be approved by legal?
+Sure, for unique or ad hoc transactions, legal needs to be deeply involved.
 But what about for standard deals – deals that are predictable and have a finite number of controlled variations?
-We all recognize that there are repeatable patterns around all common transactions.
-The business rules around these types of documents should be built into the document creation process.
-There should be a single source for such documents with up to date terms, pricing and conditions.
-Your business users should be able to generate these documents without legal intervention.
+We all recognize that there are repeatable patterns in all common transactions.
+The business rules around these types of documents should be built into the process for generating them.
+There should be a single source for such documents with up-to-date terms, pricing and conditions.
+Your business users should be able to generate these straightforward documents without legal intervention.
+With automation, it's entirely possible!

-So next time you start thinking about how you’re going to make an impact by improving business processes don’t forget about automating your documents.
+So next time you start thinking about how you’re going to make an impact by improving business processes, don’t forget about automating your documents.
+You may just end up a superhero.